opensquiggly/eugene/README.md

 ("seek, and ye shall eat spinach" - My primary school teacher)
 ```

-Here in America, everyone knows that Popeye the Sailorman gets strong by eating spinach,
+Here in America, everyone knows that Popeye the Sailor Man gets strong by eating spinach,
 and so our names are based on this theme.
 Eugene is named after the character Eugene the Jeep
 in the comic series.